We Are Transitioning To An Online Submission Portal For Genetic Testing!

 This is a disease that primarily affects the electrical system of the heart so the best way to test for it is a 24 hour Holter monitor.
 Since the disease is adult onset and can start at varying ages, we recommend that Holtering be started at 3 years of age and repeated ANNUALLY.
 A single Holter reading that is normal at one point in the dog’s life does not mean that it can never have ARVC.
 It simply means that it does not at this time.

 HOWEVER, the identification of VPCs do not mean that ARVC has been diagnosed.
-There are many other things that can cause VPCs in dogs including inflammation of the heart muscle from certain viruses (parvovirus, etc) other parasites (Chagas), tumors, including tumors in other body organs.
+There are many other things that can cause VPCs in dogs including inflammation of the heart muscle from certain viruses (parvovirus, etc), parasites (ex: Chagas), and tumors (including tumors in other body organs).
 Particularly if a Boxer is less than 3 years of age with VPCs it is less likely that his VPCS are due to ARVC.

-Dogs that are positive for the test will not necessarily develop significant heart disease and die from the disease.
-Some dogs will develop a very mild form of the disease and will live quite comfortably, some may need treatment.
+Dogs that are positive for either ARVC1 or ARVC2 will not necessarily develop significant heart disease and die from the disease.
+Some dogs will develop a very mild form of the disease and will live quite comfortably.
+Others may need treatment.

 Removal of a significant number of dogs from the breeding population could be very bad for the Boxer dog breed.
 Remember that dogs that carry this mutation also carry other important good genes that we do not want to lose from the breed.